 Planning Activity in Ashorne

-In the last 24 months, 5 planning applications were submitted near Ashorne.
-Of these, 100% were approved, with an average decision time of 73 days.
+In the last 24 months, 4 planning applications were submitted near Ashorne.
+The average decision time was 82 days.

-The most common application types near Ashorne were full planning applications (2), tree works (2), listed building and heritage (1).
-Full planning applications account for 40% of all submissions, covering new builds, change of use, and works that go beyond permitted development rights.
+The most common application types near Ashorne were full planning applications (2), tree works (2).
+Full planning applications account for 50% of all submissions, covering new builds, change of use, and works that go beyond permitted development rights.

 Nearby Towns